The warmup system has two primary functions:

 - Preemptively optimizing all pages found in a configured URL source.

-The system prepares optimized versions of your pages without having to wait for organic traffic.
-This is great because it helps you to prepare your pages for your visitors without having to rely on organic traffic.
+The warmup system prepares optimized versions of your pages without having to wait for organic traffic.
+This is great because it helps you prepare your pages for visitors without relying on organic traffic.

 For optimal results, the system needs a source of links for your site.
 You can provide a homepage URL or a sitemap XML.

 If both are configured, the sitemap takes precedence.
 Otherwise, only the links found in your homepage will be warmed up.

 If you don’t define a source, the system will warm up only URLs purged via automated events (for example, after editing a post, changing the price of a product, etc.).

 When a homepage URL or a sitemap is configured, you can manually start a full warmup of all URLs found in the source via the green start button.

 Once you click the button, the system estimates how many optimizations will be used in the process.
 After the estimate is done, you can confirm the start of the warmup.